opentdf/otdfctl/docs/man/encrypt/_index.md

       description: The MIME type of the input data.
 If not provided, the MIME type is inferred from the input data.
     - name: tdf-type
       shorthand: t
       description: The type of tdf to encrypt as.
-TDF3 supports structured manifests and larger payloads.
-Nano has a smaller footprint and more performant, but does not support structured manifests or large payloads.
+ZTDF supports structured manifests and larger payloads.
+NanoTDF has a smaller footprint and more performant, but does not support structured manifests or large payloads. (tdf3 is an alias for ztdf)
       enum:
+        - ztdf
         - tdf3
-        - ztdf
         - nano
-      default: tdf3
+      default: ztdf
     - name: ecdsa-binding
       description: For nano type containers only, enables ECDSA policy binding
     - name: kas-url-path